I used to be an accountant.

 Hopefully there are lessons here that will have a positive influence on your life, too.

-If you’re ready to get started, I’ve put together a Start Page for you, complete with all my best stories, advice and resources.
+If you’re ready to get started in pursuing your own missions in life, I’ve put together a Start Page for you, complete with all my best stories, advice and resources.
 You can click here to go there now.

 Want to get in touch?